aimeele97/cyclistic_customer_behavior_analysis/README.md

    - Carbon Footprint Tracking: Allow riders to track how much CO2 they've saved by using the bike-sharing service.
 This can resonate with casual riders who care about sustainability, showing that their decision to ride is making a positive impact.
    - Eco-Friendly Campaigns: Emphasize the eco-friendly nature of membership by promoting that annual memberships help the company maintain and expand its sustainable bike fleet, which could appeal to the environmentally conscious rider.
 This message can be incorporated into membership materials or shared through educational content.

+ To effectively target casual riders, marketing efforts should focus on the peak months (June to September) and weekends, when they are most active.
+Highlight electric and classic bikes, which are popular among both casual and member riders.
+Tailored marketing campaigns should be directed at high-traffic locations like "Streeter Dr & Grand Ave," where casual riders tend to gather, with the goal of converting them into members.
+Additionally, marketing during the peak activity window from 4:00 PM to 7:00 PM can help attract more attentions during these high-demand hours.

 # Assumptions and Caveats:

 Throughout the analysis, multiple assumptions were made to manage challenges with the data.
 These assumptions and caveats are noted below: